Get the Job: How to Answer 14 Common Sales Interview Questions

 12. What makes you a good salesperson?

 By asking this sales interview question, your response will give interviewers a sense of the qualities you think are most important in a salesperson.
-Hence, your answer should match what the company is looking for in a candidate.
+Hence, your answer should match what the company seeks in a candidate.
 To do this, refer to the job description.

 How To Answer

 I’m passionate about helping customers find solutions to their most pressing problems.
-I do this by building and maintaining a personal connection with prospects and customers.
-However, where I really shine as a salesperson is being highly organised in following up with customers.
+I build and maintain a personal connection with prospects and customers.
+However, where I really shine as a salesperson is being highly organized in following up with customers.
 For example, I never let an email linger without quickly responding.
 Plus, I always spend time with new products.
-A process which helps me answer questions or objections with ease.
+A process that helps me answer questions or objections with ease.

-13. What are you looking for in an organisation that would make it a good fit for you?
+13. What are you looking for in an organization that would make it a good fit for you?

-Interviewers asking this question want to test whether you research companies in advance and how extensively.
+Interviewers asking this question want to test whether and how extensively you research companies in advance.
 Remember, your answer will reveal what motivates you, whether it’s the company culture, the specific product, or other factors – be sure you know what intentions you’re relaying.

 How To Answer